-Studio Cultivate was created by Kathryn Godwin.
-An installation artist and stylist, having graduated from Florida State University with a BFA in Studio Art.
-Though a drawing/painting concentration in school, she played with a wide range of mediums.
-Exploring the technicality of printmaking and photography, to the layered richness of fiber and textile work within installations and sculptures.
+Studio Cultivate was created by Kathryn Godwin, an installation artist, stylist and a graduate from Florida State University with a BFA in Studio Art.
+Though a drawing/painting concentration in school, she played with a wide range of mediums, exploring things from the technicality of printmaking and photography to the layered richness of fiber and textile work within installations and sculptures.

 Kathryn worked for Anthropologie for over 5 years after graduation.
 She created displays for both Charlotte locations, and traveled internationally to support store openings and company prototypes.
 Kathryn left her positon as Senior Display Coordinator to pursue a freelance career and soon organized Studio Cultivate.

 I work hard to get what I want, and studied the company and position I wanted before applying for jobs.
-While the bottom of the market was plummeting, I landed a dream job within in a month of graduating with a BFA in 2008.
+While the bottom of the market was plummeting, I landed a dream job within a month of graduating with a BFA in 2008.
 I moved to Charlotte, NC and pursued a career with Anthropologie as Display Coordinator.
 I challenged myself to learn as much as possible and worked to study more and find inspiration on my off hours.
-A few years later I became a Senior Display Coordinator.
-As such, I was responsible for concepting, planning and execution of my store displays, as well as developing other Display Coordinators in the the district, worked with Home Office on prototypes, and supported store openings across the country and internationally.
-After working for Anthropologie for 5+ years, I left to create my own company, Studio Cultivate.
+A few years later, I became a Senior Display Coordinator.
+As such, I was responsible for concepting, planning and execution of my store displays, as well as developing other Display Coordinators in the the district.
+I worked with Home Office on prototypes and supported store openings across the country and internationally.
+After working for Anthropologie for over 5 years, I left to create my own company, Studio Cultivate.
 I now provide conceptualization, design and fabrication services to multiple companies.
-Projects are varied, but some include set builds and prop styling for photo shoots, or design and fabrication of retail or showroom spaces.
+Projects are varied, but some include set builds and prop styling for photo shoots or design and fabrication of retail or showroom spaces.